Junior's back-to-back wins on board a first for USC since 1998-99.

 Li attended USC from 1985-89 and received a bachelor's degree in physical education in 1989.
 He won an NCAA title in the 3-meter springboard as a freshman in 1986 and earned All-American honors in the 1-meter springboard.
 He also earned Pac-10 titles in the 1- and 3-meter springboards that same year.
 He was not eligible to compete after 1986 because of an NCAA age rule.

-Li lives in La Palma, Calif., with his wife, Ling, and their 19-year-old daughter, Amanda, a sophomore at USC.
+Li lives in La Palma, Calif., with his wife, Ling.
+Their daughter, Amanda, is a USC graduate.